-- A. Check if there is a code of ethics to guide your behaviour as a student at your university. - B. Identify if the university that you are attending has a course on ethics in accounting or in business.
-Also find out whether this ethics course (if it exists) is compulsory in your degree. - C. If such a course exists, find out the types of issues discussed in the course. - D. Referring to 'Inside the Lines' NIKE, Inc.'s code of ethics governing the conduct of all employees, identify the values employees should operate by as part of the NIKE team. - E. Assume that you are employed by NIKE Inc. Referring to the company's code of ethics, discuss how the code would guide your behaviour in the following situations: - 1. a retailer offers you an all expenses paid holiday if he can have a special price on a runner soon to be released. - 2. you are aware that NIKE is shortly to announce a profit increase for the most recent reporting period and think that it would be a good time to sell some of your NIKE shares. - A, B, and C: Answers here must come from the student's own research. - D. Some of the values employees should operate by as part of the Nike team: - treat others the way they would expect to be treated as professional adults, respectful of the diverse workforce NIKE enjoys. - uphold business integrity (i.e. not doing anything prohibited by NIKE policy. - refrain from disclosing NIKE's confidential information to anyone without prior written consent from NIKE. - maintain accurate records and reports, including financial and accounting records that accurately and completely reflect all transactions and assets. - safeguard NIKE's assets and records against waste and abuse. - use NIKE's computing and information assets in accordance with NIKE's business objectives and policy. - respect privacy of other people's personal information.
+- (a) Check if there is a code of ethics to guide your behaviour as a student at your university. - (b) Identify if the university that you are attending has a course on ethics in accounting or in business.
+Also find out whether this ethics course (if it exists) is compulsory in your degree. - (c) If such a course exists, find out the types of issues discussed in the course. - (d) Referring to 'Inside the Lines', NIKE, Inc.'s code of ethics governing the conduct of all employees, identify the values employees should operate by as part of the NIKE team. - (e) Assume that you are employed by NIKE Inc. Referring to the company's code of ethics, discuss how the code would guide your behaviour in the following situations: - i.
+A retailer offers you an all-expenses paid holiday if he can have a special price on a runner soon to be released. - ii.
+You are aware that NIKE is shortly to announce a profit increase for the most recent reporting period and think that it would be a good time to sell some of your NIKE shares.

+- (a), (b) and (c): answers here must come from the student's own research. - (d) Some of the values employees should operate by as part of the Nike team: - Treat others the way they would expect to be treated as professional adults, respectful of the diverse workforce NIKE enjoys. - Uphold business integrity (i.e. not doing anything prohibited by NIKE policy. - Refrain from disclosing NIKE's confidential information to anyone without prior written consent from NIKE. - Maintain accurate records and reports, including financial and accounting records that accurately and completely reflect all transactions and assets. - Safeguard NIKE's assets and records against waste and abuse. - Use NIKE's computing and information assets in accordance with NIKE's business objectives and policy. - Respect privacy of other people's personal information. - Refrain from committing fraud and theft. - Avoid conflict of interest (i.e. using his/her position at NIKE for personal gain). - Maintain high level of honesty and integrity when dealing with gifts and hospitality received or offered. - Refrain from using material non-public information about NIKE for personal financial benefits (insider trading). - Comply with antitrust and competition laws.

-- refrain from committing fraud and theft. - avoid conflict of interest (i.e. using his/her position at NIKE for personal gain). - maintain high level of honesty and integrity when dealing with gifts and hospitality received or offered. - refrain from using material non-public information about NIKE for personal financial benefits (insider trading). - comply with antitrust and competition laws. - E. How NIKE's code of ethics would guide your behaviour in the following situations: - 1) a retailer offers you an all expenses paid holiday if he can have a special price on a runner soon to be released: - In essence, the retailer is offering you gift and hospitality in exchange for obtaining improper business advantage in the form of a special price of NIKE's products.
+- (e) How NIKE's code of ethics would guide your behaviour in the following situations: - (i) A retailer offers you an all-expenses paid holiday if he can have a special price on a runner soon to be released: - In essence, the retailer is offering you gift and hospitality in exchange for obtaining improper business advantage in the form of a special price of NIKE's products.
 This could be considered an illegal bribe, which is in breach of the anti-bribery laws.
-As NIKE's code of ethics prohibits its employees from offering, giving, receiving or promising any gift or hospitality for the purpose of obtaining improper business advantage, you must not accept the retailer's offer. - 2) you are aware that NIKE is shortly to announce a profit increase for the most recent reporting period and think that it would be a good time to sell some of your NIKE shares: - Since NIKE has not yet announced the profit increase news, that material information is still non-public information.
+As NIKE's code of ethics prohibits its employees from offering, giving, receiving or promising any gift or hospitality for the purpose of obtaining improper business advantage, you must not accept the retailer's offer. - (ii) You are aware that NIKE is shortly to announce a profit increase for the most recent reporting period and think that it would be a good time to sell some of your NIKE shares: - Since NIKE has not yet announced the profit increase news, that material information is still non-public information.
 Selling some of your NIKE shares based on such material non-public information is considered as insider trading, which is against NIKE policy and against the law.
 You must not sell your shares before the information become public, as the law imposes severe criminal and civil penalties for those who violate this law.